MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing.md

 2. The query optimizer's search space is changing.
 So if you get a row mode plan, it might not be the same as the plan you get in a lower compatibility level.
 And if you get a batch mode plan, it might not be the same as the plan you get with a columnstore index.
 3. Plans might also change for queries that mix columnstore and rowstore indexes because of the new batch mode rowstore scan.
 4. There are current limitations for the new batch mode on rowstore scan:
-    * It doesn't kick in for in-memory OLTP tables or for any index other than on-disk heaps and B-trees.
+    * It won't kick in for in-memory OLTP tables or for any index other than on-disk heaps and B-trees.
     * It also won't kick in if a large object (LOB) column is fetched or filtered.
 This limitation includes sparse column sets and XML columns.
 5. There are queries that batch mode isn't used for even with columnstore indexes.
 Examples are queries that involve cursors.
 These same exclusions also extend to batch mode on rowstore.